umbracle/vesta/website/blog/2023-05-02-announcing-vesta.md

 ## Addressing Complexity

-Deploying and managing a production blockchain node is far from a trivial task.
+Deploying and managing a production blockchain node is complex.

 Though many teams provide now simple `docker-compose` templates to easily set up and join a decentralized network, this only solves a small subset of the problem.